jmrnilsson/Nitre/Itertools/README.md

 17 | combinations | -
 18 | combinations_with_replacements | -

-**Additional comments**
+**Planned changes**
+This library will probably include a few basic operations in addition to those listed above because of their implied use.
+However currying, partials and bind will not be included since the have great support through lambdas already.
+Bind is possible with `(i, j) => valueFactory(i, "value0", j);` and currying can be achieved with `i => j => k => valueFactory(i, j, k);`.

-Perhaps Zip, ZipLongest, Call, Apply will be considered in the future, along with up to 16 tuples per function.
+Perhaps Zip, ZipLongest, Call, Apply may be considered in the future, along with up to 16 tuples per function.

+Apply will be included soon as method groups assumes a single argument.
+Hence tuples needs to be declared as the argument even though arguments basically are tuples.
+Hence a method group is only usable as such:

+        Func<Tuple<int, string>, string> func2 = a => $"{a.Item1}{a.Item2}";
+        var value = iterable0.Select(func2);

 **Restore dependencies:**